 ApexSQL Trigger Viewer

-To view the audit logs for the performed changes, you can use the list of reports provided by the ApexSQL Trigger tool, such as Standard and Aggregate reports, or use the ApexSQL Trigger Viewer free tool to browse the audit data.
+To view the audit logs for the performed changes, you can use the list of reports provided by the ApexSQL Trigger tool, such as Standard and Aggregate reports, or use the ApexSQL Trigger Viewer tool to browse the audit data.

-ApexSQL Trigger Viewer is a free reporting interface that provides you with the ability to connect to a specific ApexSQL Trigger repository and query the audit data by grouping, sorting, and filtering the data and export it to multiple files types such as Excel, CSV or PDF.
+ApexSQL Trigger Viewer is a reporting interface that provides you with the ability to connect to a specific ApexSQL Trigger repository and query the audit data by grouping, sorting, and filtering the data and export it to multiple files types such as Excel, CSV or PDF.

 ApexSQL Trigger Viewer can be downloaded from the ApexSQL Download page, and installed to your machine easily, using a straight-forward installation wizard, in which you only requested to accept the license agreement and specify the path for installing that tool.

 To query the audit data using ApexSQL Trigger Viewer, you need to connect to the audit repository, where the ApexSQL Trigger tool keeps the audit data, by clicking on the New button and provide the name of the SQL Server instance where the repository database hosted, the name of the repository database and the credentials that will be used to connect to that instance, as shown below: